Table of contents

 How compiled: administrative and survey data

-Geographic coverage: countries of England, Wales and Northern Ireland, regions in England
+Geographic coverage: countries of England and Wales, regions in England, local authorities in England and Wales

 Related publications: Housing affordability in England and Wales; Housing purchase affordability in Great Britain; Additional measures of housing affordability